 When creating your brand strategy, you focus on the specific voice of your brand.
 Find your voice, define your brand, and stick with it.

 That voice then needs to be consistent across your entire business – your website, storefronts, employees, social media, etc. Without this consistency, you come off as unprofessional and lazy and risk losing trust with customers.
+Even worse, if your customers feel they no longer connect with your brand, they’ll take their business elsewhere to someone that speaks to their needs.

 How A Domain Name Can Help